timboudreau/netty-http-client/README.md

-There are two ways to pay attention to the result of an HTTP call - you can listen for <code>State</code> objects which exist for every state transition in the process of making a request and handling the response;  or you can provide a simple which will be called with the response once it arrives.
+There are two ways to pay attention to the result of an HTTP call - you can listen for <code>State</code> objects which exist for every state transition in the process of making a request and handling the response;  or you can provide a simpler callback which will be called with the response once it arrives.
 First, you can get all the details by providing a ``Receiver<State<?>>`` when you build a request;  there are states for things like Connecting, HeadersReceived;  you can even capture every chunk of chunked